RoManager-org/website/docs/RoManager/privacyPolicy.md

 * **Usage Information**: how frequently you use the Service, what actions you perform using the Service.

 * **Technical Information**: Error data.
-The error logs may include your Discord User ID, your Discord Guild ID (if applicable), your Roblox Group ID (if applicable), and the actions you performing on the Service.
+The error logs may include your Discord User ID, your Discord Guild ID (if applicable), your Roblox Group ID (if applicable), and the actions you were performing on the Service at the time of the error, and leading up to the error.

 ## Information collected when using the Site
 We collect certain usage and device information when you use the Site.
 None of the data collected by using the Site uniquely identifies you.